-In 1957, the Florida Legislature authorized Daytona Beach Junior College as the state's first comprehensive community college.
-The College was divided into three divisions: college credit, adult education and the Mary Karl Vocational School.
-Although one president administered to all divisions, they essentially functioned as separate entities under the Volusia County School System.
+Over the past 50-plus years, Daytona State College has evolved from a small campus into an academically superior multi-campus institution providing educational and cultural programs for the citizens of Volusia and Flagler counties.
+It began in 1957 when the Florida Legislature authorized Daytona Beach Junior College as one of the state's first comprehensive colleges.
+The college was divided into three divisions: college credit, adult education and the Mary Karl Vocational School.
+Although the three divisions were administered by one president, they essentially functioned as separate entities under the Volusia County School System.

 Volusia County Community College, also a separate entity under the school system, merged with DBJC in 1965.
 The 1968 Legislature combined the divisions into a single administrative unit under a District Board of Trustees independent of the county school system.
-In 1971, the official name of the College was changed from Daytona Beach Junior College to Daytona Beach Community College.
+In 1971, the official name of the college was changed from Daytona Beach Junior College to Daytona Beach Community College.
+In 2008, the District Board of Trustees and the state of Florida approved the college's request for yet another name change - Daytona State College.
+This was done to reflect the institution’s transition to a four-year institution offering workforce baccalaureate degrees.

-The Mission of Daytona State College is to advance teaching, learning and innovation.
-Daytona State College, a comprehensive public college, provides access to a range of flexible programs from community enrichment to the baccalaureate degree, emphasizing student success, embracing excellence and diversity, and fostering innovation to enhance teaching and learning.
+Daytona State College, a comprehensive public college, provides access to a range of flexible programs from community enrichment to the baccalaureate degree, emphasizing student success, embracing excellence and diversity, as well as fostering innovation to enhance teaching and learning.

 District Board of Trustees